-Palletization is the process of taking cases of products and packing them together in one unit on a pallet for storage or transportation.
-There are three categories for palletizing products, manual, semi-automatic, and automatic.
-Each has a fitting application, and it all depends on how many pallets of what type of equipment are you transporting.
+Palletization is the process of taking cases of product and packing them together in one unit on a pallet for storage or transportation.
+There are three categories for palletizing products: manual, semi-automatic, and automatic.
+Each has a fitting application and it all depends on how many pallets of what type of equipment are you transporting.

-Typically semi-automatic systems are utilized when manual palletization can’t keep up with operations, or when cases are two heavy to be moving large distances by hand.
+Typically, semi-automatic systems are utilized when manual palletization cannot keep up with operations, or when cases are too heavy to be moving large distances by hand.
 The most efficient method for high traffic operations is automatic palletization.
 The two ways to achieve fully automatic palletization are conventional and robotic, and these systems are very costly but also cost effective.

 Conventional palletizing systems transport product along a conveyor to a layer building table, where the cases are automatically positioned into palletized loads layer by layer.
 Each assembled layer is placed on a stripper plate, which positions it right over the layer under it.
 The stripper plate then rapidly moves out from the under the layer horizontally, without shifting or disturbing it.
 This could be compared to pulling a tablecloth out from under a set table without disturbing the place settings.